Masked Rider Tryouts

 students must be enrolled in a minimum of 9 semester hours.

-- Must have a minimum cumulative grade point average of 2.75 (GPAs are not rounded up
+- Must have a minimum cumulative grade point average of 2.75 at Texas Tech (GPAs are

 - Must have considerable equestrian experience.